 Commitment for specific lengths of time may be required to take part in some classroom activities in order for groups to work together effectively.

 In order to create a socially and developmentally healthy learning environment and to allow each child to experience themselves both as a mentor and as a learner (both proven to be key elements of deeper learning), the classroom groupings cover an age range of 2-4 years.

 This also allows the teacher to group children based on readiness rather than age.
 Smaller group activity ensures that all ages are appropriately challenged.

 Small Group Learning

-Our classroom group size is kept small (12 or less) in order to allow for a calm, focused atmosphere, lots of teacher attention and the chance for a high level of discussion and hands on work.
+Our classroom group size is kept small ( usually12 or less) in order to allow for a calm, focused atmosphere, lots of teacher attention and the chance for a high level of discussion and hands on work.

 It also allows the teacher to connect with each child and build strong relationships and a deeper understanding of and support for unique learning styles.